Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

 ## Updating the game's state objects

+In the last section we've created our stream of state collections.
+In this section we'll create the streams of reducer functions that modify the state collections.

 ### Handling ship movement

+The first stream returns a reducer function that updates the player's position.
+In other words each value the player stream emits is a function that receives the current state collection and returns an updated state collection.
+To do this we map the emitted values of the events stream to `(state) => { return state.doSomething(); }`.

 ~~~js
 const player = events.map(([clock, input]) => (state) => {